 Front-line healthcare workers and other high-risk individuals are at increased risk of infection.
 It is crucial that they are protected against the disease.
 Adequate personal protection is key, but additional interventions could further lower the risk of infection.
 There are currently no drugs for the prevention of COVID-19.
 The World Health Organization recommends that outside the clinical trial setting, we should not give healthcare workers any drugs claiming to prevent COVID-19 before we know that they are safe and effective.

-The COPCOV study will enrol 40,000+ vital frontline healthcare workers and staff who have close contact with COVID-19 patients to determine whether chloroquine or hydroxychloroquine effectively prevents or reduces the severity of COVID-19 infections.
+The COPCOV study has enrolled 4,000+ vital frontline healthcare workers and staff who have close contact with COVID-19 patients to determine whether chloroquine or hydroxychloroquine effectively prevents or reduces the severity of COVID-19 infections.

 About the study: